f-coronado/beginner_tutorials/README.md

 ```

-Alternatively you can run the nodes independently
+Alternatively you can run the nodes independently, make sure to run the server node first because the talker node waits for it
 ```sh
 ros2 run cpp_pubsub server
 ```